bitplane/bitplane.net/dev/python/lsoph/pydoc/index.md

 def on_unmount() -> None
 ```

 Called when the screen is unmounted.
+Stops the timer.

 <a id="lsoph.ui.log_screen.LogScreen.action_clear_log"></a>